From BR Bullpen

 - Bats Right, Throws Right

 - Born November 5, 1970 in Ponce, P.R.

 Javy Lopez played 15 years in the big leagues, hitting 260 home runs.
 Primarily a catcher, his best year was 2003 when he hit 43 home runs and was fifth in the MVP voting, but he slumped in 2006 and his career was over.

 As of January 2009, there were two Hall of Famers on the list of the ten most similar players to Lopez, according to the similarity scores method: Joe Gordon and Roy Campanella.
 However, on his only year of eligibility for Cooperstown in 2012, he received only one vote and was dropped from the ballot.

-As a free agent, he signed with the Baltimore Orioles and had a good year with them in 2004 but dropped off somewhat in 2005 and more so in 2006, getting traded to the 2006 Boston Red Sox in August 2006 to finish out his major league career.
+As a free agent, he signed with the Baltimore Orioles and had a good year with them in 2004 but dropped off somewhat in 2005 and more so in 2006, getting traded to the Boston Boston Red Sox in August to finish out his major league career.
 On the Red Sox, he was one year older than Manny Ramirez.

 Notable Achievements

 - 1992 MVP Southern League Greenville Braves